luvittor/php-laravel-roadmap-backend/README.md

 Our PHPUnit suite uses an in‑memory SQLite database defined in `phpunit.xml`, so you do not need a separate database.

-One testunit emulates a parallel request to one endpoint and requires the `pcntl` extension to run.
+One test unit emulates a parallel request to one endpoint and requires the `pcntl` extension to run.
 This test is skipped if `pcntl` is not available.

 #### Docker